sciZer0/7/v/README.md

 Additionally, most bitcoin trading takes place on centralized exchanges, which also makes this all — according to the main point of blockchain technology — absurd.

-For new blockchains, there is a lot of room to improve, and surpassing is possible.
+For new blockchains, there is a lot of room to improve, and the surpassing is possible.

 Over time, the whole point of Bitcoin as a blockchain, thanks to its unique (historical) status of the 1st cryptocurrency, might be more about the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of a unique art collection have, and which is the flexing — the ultimate way for people to flex.